websanco/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/creating-thread-and-heap-dumps.md

 When you are experiencing issues with your `liferay` service's performance, you may need to take thread or heap dumps to help you or DXP Cloud Support optimize your instance or troubleshoot problems.

-Whether you are generating thread or heap dumps, you must follow these steps to use them for troubleshooting:
+Follow these steps to generate thread or heap dumps for troubleshooting:

 1. [Choose a script to generate the dumps](#choose-a-script-to-generate-the-dumps)